 It might sound like an exaggeration, but I believe it is true.
+Your beliefs are important, but it is entirely possible to change your life with a simple change of mind.
 Try to follow my logic:

 We all go through life with a head full of beliefs about the way the world is or isn’t.
 “People are so selfish.”
 “What goes around comes around.”
 “I’m having a bad patch.”
 “I don’t have the right qualifications.”
 “I hate writing reports.”
 Self Talk.
 Beliefs.